Search for Charmonium(-like) states decaying into the $\Omega^-\bar\Omega^+$ final states: Fit to the cross section

-which are found to be at least an order of magnitude larger than expected from the predictions using a scaling based on the observed electronic widths~\cite{Dobbs:2014ifa,Dobbs:2014ifa-1}.
+which are found to be at least an order of magnitude larger than expected from the predictions using a scaling based on the observed electronic widths~\cite{bib0056,bib0057}.

-Additionally, an alternative fit to the dressed cross section with the coherent sum of a continuum contribution plus seven charmonium(-like) resonances is shown in Fig.~\ref{Fig:XiXi::CS::Line-shape-3773:sum}.
-The results are consistent with those of the fit model above one at a time within the uncertainty of 1$\sigma$, which is taken as the systematic uncertainty listed in Table~\ref{tab:multisolution}.
+Additionally, an alternative fit to the dressed cross section with the coherent sum of a continuum contribution plus seven charmonium(-like) resonances is shown in Fig.~\ref{Fig:XiXi::CS::Line-shape-3773:sum}, and the corresponding fit results are summarized in Table~\ref{tab:multisolution2}.
+The fitted baseline values of $\Gamma_{ee}\mathcal{B}$ are consistent with those determined when introducing one resonance at a time.
+The differences are taken as systematic uncertainties (Table~\ref{tab:multisolution}).